 What do you like best about the year level you teach?

 In teaching Year One, everything is still brand new and exciting for students.
 They are learning to write and form letters and numbers correctly.
 It is wonderful when they make connections with the world around them.
 I really enjoy when you introduce a concept and the next day the students come back stating that they found a word or a pattern at home.
 In Year One it is lots of singing and dancing and enjoying the power of reading that is most enjoyable.

 Students enjoy picture story books and classroom novels.
 It allows their imaginations to grow as well as learning valuable life lessons through characters.
 There is so much you can do with one picture story book and the students and teachers enjoy the variety of lessons that go with each book.
 It also teaches students the love of literature.

 I truly believe that a good teacher motivates and inspires their students to be the best they can be by believing in them and developing that sense of belief in themselves.
 When a student feels valued and knows that their teacher believes in them, then they can achieve anything they set their mind too.
 My one attribute I hope that my students develop is motivation.
 Motivation to be better than you were yesterday in everything that you do.
 To achieve this is to know where you are going, work hard and don’t give up until you achieve your goal.

 Outside of school I enjoy running.
-I have completed the Melbourne Marathon and wish to complete the Gold Coast Marathon in 2015.
+I have completed the Melbourne Marathon and wish to complete the Gold Coast Marathon.
 I am extremely passionate about netball.
 I played for numerous years at State League Level.
 Unfortunately due to a knee injury I no longer play.
 That is what I love most about the Co-Curricular program at Girton.
 I get to incorporate my hobbies of running with the City to Surf program and coaching netball with the Senior School.
 I also enjoy Tournament of Minds and seeing the creative and intelligent young minds at work.